 As we continued on, we identified the paper birch, red alder, and many willows that seem to dominate the area.
 Except for some fire weed, a pink flowering plant spotted on the mountain closest to us, and horsetails, the birch, alders, and willows (creeping, and alpine) were the main plants here at the glacier.
 There were some mosses and dark lichens on the rocks and ground especially towards the glacial lake.

+We found alot of quartz among the rocks (flysch), as well as a lot of rocks with iron in them (you can tell by the rust).
 The glacial lake (VERY COLD) was gray with ice floating around and the glacier itself was covered by black sediment.
 We got a chance to grab a couple pieces of the ice floating near us, and I got to taste it.
 It's probably the purest water you'll ever get to taste!
 On our way back to our car, we spotted 2 folks on a dirt bike and a 4-wheeler, along with with cars and trucks coming to and from the glacier lake.
 All of these made for some nice clouds of dust, which were more of a nuisance than a real health hazard.

 Overall I enjoyed our trip to Valdez Glacier!
 It would be another thing I can tell people to get them to come and visit this wonderful land called "Alaska".